lkuper/CSE290Q-2019-09/course-overview.md

 ### Response logistics

-Responses for each reading are due **by 11am on the day we discuss that reading in class** (see the [readings page](readings.md) for a schedule).
+Responses for each reading are due on Canvas **by 11am on the day we discuss that reading in class** (see the [readings page](readings.md) for a schedule).
 Late responses will not be accepted.

-(TODO: finesse submission logistics) Responses should be written in Markdown format, with the filename `cruzid-response-YYYY-MM-DD.md`, replacing `cruzid` with your own CruzID.
-For instance, if your CruzID number is 'lkuper' and you're submitting a response to the reading assignment for October 19, that response will go in a file called `lkuper-response-2019-10-19.md`.
+(TODO: more on submission logistics)

 You do not have to submit a response for readings that you're presenting (more about presentations in a minute).

-**Your first response is due Monday, so if you need help with GitHub or have questions about how this works, let me know ASAP!**

 _Free pass policy_: Because life throws unexpected challenges at each of us, you get three "free passes" to use during the quarter.
 Using a free pass exempts you from having to submit a response for one reading.
 If you want to use one of your free passes, just don't submit a response -- no need to email me.